-- Associate of Arts degree in Criminal Justice, Law Enforcement or related field OR-
+- Bachelor’s degree in Criminal Justice, Law Enforcement or related field OR-

-- Two (2) years of permanent rank supervision experience as a Police Sergeant or a higher ranking position (in lieu of AA degree)
+- Two (2) years of permanent rank supervision experience as a Police Sergeant or a higher ranking position (in lieu of Bachelor’s degree)

 - Must be currently employed as a Maryland Police Training Commission Certified Police Officer; OR be formerly employed as such with a lapse in service no greater than three years; OR demonstrate ability to obtain certification as described in the Code of Maryland Regulations (COMAR)

-- Must possess a unrestricted non-commercial driver's license valid in the state of Maryland
+- Must possess an unrestricted non-commercial driver’s license valid in the state of Maryland

 - This position requires a background check

 - This position requires a physical examination